redwoodjs/redwood/learn.redwoodjs.com/docs/tutorial/a-second-page-and-a-link.md

----
-id: a-second-page-and-a-link
-title: "A Second Page and a Link"
-sidebar_label: "A Second Page and a Link"
+# A Second Page and a Link
----

 Let's create an "About" page for our blog so everyone knows about the geniuses behind this achievement.
 We'll create another page using `redwood`: